 2. TT-RR Canola

-Refer to the specific guidelines for Group M herbicides in addition to those given here for triazine herbicides.
+Refer to the specific guidelines for Group 9 herbicides in addition to those given here for triazine herbicides.

 The above recommendations should be incorporated into an Integrated Weed Management (IWM) program.
 In all cases try to ensure surviving weeds from any treatment do not set and shed viable seed.
 Keep to integrated strategies mentioned in this brochure including cultural weed control techniques to reduce the weed seedbank.
 Make sure you mix and rotate herbicides from different mode of action groups.
 Always consult the product label prior to use.

-List of chemical families, approved active constituents and, in parenthesis, the trade name of the first registered product or successor.
+Below is a list of Group 5 approved active constituents and, in parenthesis, the trade name of the first registered product or successor.
 Refer to the APVMA website (www.apvma.gov.au) to obtain a complete list of registered products from the PUBCRIS database.

 * This product contains more than one active constituent